 Ohms law refers to the current of an electronic device, in this case the atomizer.
 Ohm’s law divides the voltage difference by the current.
-For vapers this comes into play for creating a thicker, more intense vapor utilizing a lower resistance atomizer.
+This comes into play when trying to create a thicker and more intense vapor while utilizing a lower resistance atomizer.
 You will get a more warm, throaty vapor with a lower Ohm.
-You will also notice that your battery and eJuice run out a bit more quickly.
+You will also notice that your battery and eJuice run out a bit more.

 Why Vape Below Zero or Sub-Ohm?

 The draw is a heavier and the produced vapor is thicker than usual.
 Sub-Ohm vapers generally take hits straight to their lungs allowing them to draw the large amount of vapor emitted from their negative Ohm atomizer tanks.
 In general, Sub-Ohm vaping works best with more vegetable glycerin than propylene glycol because it leads to a less throat burning draw.
 Additionally they also use less nicotine in Sub-Ohm mods because you’re getting more.

 One of the key selling points of sub-ohm vapes is the fact that it lets you pump large amounts of watts into your vape.
 The result is a lot more battery power and e-liquid used up.
 What you get out of it in return is a warmer, denser, more intense, and flavorful vapor.

 Ohm-vaping doesn’t use up your batteries as much thanks to the lower current from the coils.
 This leads to a cooler and more relaxed vaping experience compared to below ohm vaping.
 Ohm vaping also uses less e-liquid.
 Depending on your setup, the flavor might be a bit less than sub-ohm vaping, but that isn’t true in all cases.